HealthCatalyst/healthcareai-py/docs/databases.md

 #### Custom MySQL Connection Strings

-Please note that you can provide any kind of connection string here - [connectionstrings.com](https://www.connectionstrings.com/mysql/) is an excellent resource.
+Please note that you can provide any kind of connection strings here - [connectionstrings.com](https://www.connectionstrings.com/mysql/) is an excellent resource.

 ```python
 # Build your custom connection string here